inkblotty/SOTEC/README.md

   * updated content?

 - Staff Section
-  * tooltip onclick with email icon
+  * change email not to icon only but typed out

 - Calendar
-  * ideally stand-alone -- not linked to google account
+  * bottom cut off
-  * list upcoming events on main page with full calendar elsewhere
+  * won't update Saturday